- Chart

 Goal

-The primary investment goal of the Franklin Liberty Investment Grade Corporate ETF is to seek total return, which includes both current income and capital appreciation, by investing primarily in investment-grade corporate debt securities.
+The primary investment goal of the Franklin Liberty Investment Grade Corporate ETF is to achieve capital appreciation and current income by investing in a diversified portfolio of investment-grade corporate debt securities.

 Investment Approach and Strategy